-Today we’re tackling a smaller room which doesn’t create as much waste as your kitchen or bathroom but still creates waste nonetheless.
-Because of it’s size, the laundry room is often over looked when it comes to waste.
+Today we’re tackling a smaller room that doesn’t create as much waste as your kitchen or bathroom but still creates waste nonetheless.
+Because of its size, the laundry room is often overlooked when it comes to waste.

 *This post contains affiliate links meaning I may earn a commission, at no extra cost to you, if you make a purchase using these links.
 I only recommend products I love and trust.
 To see our full disclosure, click here.

 1. Wash your clothes less – This is just a general tip but a lot of people don’t know that you actually don’t need to wash your clothes as often as you think.
 Especially denim.
 Unless your clothes are clearly smelly, they can go a few more wears before you wash them.